 Claude is designed with strong safety measures and constitutional AI training.
 It aims to be helpful while avoiding harmful outputs.
 Claude will decline to assist with illegal activities, harmful content creation, or dangerous instructions.
 However, it can discuss sensitive topics objectively and educationally.
 Claude expresses uncertainty when appropriate and acknowledges its limitations.
 The safety measures are designed to be helpful rather than overly restrictive.

-Claude 3 models differ in capability and cost: Opus is the most capable with superior performance on complex tasks, research, and creative work ($15/$75 per million tokens).
-Sonnet balances capability and speed, ideal for most business applications ($3/$15).
-Haiku is the fastest and most cost-effective for simple tasks and high-volume applications ($0.25/$1.25).
-All have 200K context windows.
-Claude 3.5 Sonnet surpasses the original Sonnet with enhanced capabilities.
+Claude models differ in capability and cost: Opus 4.6 is the most capable with superior performance on complex tasks, research, coding, and extended thinking ($15/$75 per million tokens).
+Sonnet 4.6 balances capability and speed, ideal for most business applications ($3/$15).
+Haiku 4.5 is the fastest and most cost-effective for simple tasks and high-volume applications ($0.80/$4.00).
+All have 200K context windows and support vision and tool use.

-Integrate Claude through: 1) Direct API calls using REST endpoints, 2) Official SDKs for Python, TypeScript, and other languages, 3) Cloud provider integrations (AWS Bedrock, Google Vertex AI, Azure), 4) Third-party platforms and tools, 5) Webhook integrations for real-time processing, 6) Batch processing for large-scale operations.
+Integrate Claude through: 1) Direct API calls using REST endpoints, 2) Official SDKs for Python, TypeScript, and other languages, 3) Claude Code CLI for terminal-based development workflows, 4) Cloud provider integrations (AWS Bedrock, Google Vertex AI), 5) Third-party platforms and tools, 6) Batch processing for large-scale operations.
 Consider authentication, error handling, rate limiting, and cost monitoring when implementing.
 Anthropic provides comprehensive documentation and examples.

-Claude 3.5 Sonnet, Claude 3 Opus, Claude 3 Sonnet, and Claude 3 Haiku all support vision capabilities.
+Claude Opus 4.6, Sonnet 4.6, and Haiku 4.5 all support vision capabilities.
 They can analyze images, charts, diagrams, screenshots, documents, and handwritten text.
 Capabilities include image description, visual question answering, chart analysis, OCR, spatial reasoning, and document understanding.
 Maximum image size is 20MB with support for common formats (JPEG, PNG, GIF, WebP).
 Vision processing is included in standard token pricing.

 For questions about specific Anthropic models, please select a model: